Whatever Remains Must Be True: Filtering Drives Reasoning in LLMs, Shaping Diversity: Distributional Matching with Verifiable Rewards (DMVR)

 \subsection{From RLVR to DMVR}

 Consider the following lemma, reproducing the argument from \citet{korbak_reinforcement_2022}: \begin{lemma} Define

 Then,

-\end{lemma} Proof is in App. \ref{app:rlvr_is_rkl}.
-From Eq. \ref{eq:grad-revkl2}, we can see that the gradient of the KL-Control's objective (right-hand-side, optimizing the expected RLVR pseudo-reward) is proportional to the gradient of the Reverse KL of $\pit$ to $\pcbeta$ (left-hand-side), up to a negative constant that flips the direction of optimization.
+(Proof in App. \ref{app:rlvr_is_rkl}). \end{lemma} From Eq. \ref{eq:grad-revkl2}, we can see that the gradient of the KL-Control's objective (right-hand-side, optimizing the expected RLVR pseudo-reward) is proportional to the gradient of the Reverse KL of $\pit$ to $\pcbeta$ (left-hand-side), up to a negative constant that flips the direction of optimization.
 Therefore, maximizing the regularized reward implies minimizing the divergence, and vice versa.

-Furthermore, the distribution $\pcbeta$ is a smooth approximation to the ideal distribution defined in Eq. \ref{eq:pcver}, $p_x$, converging to it as $\beta\rightarrow0^+$: \begin{lemma}
+Furthermore, we note that the distribution $\pcbeta$ is a smooth approximation to the ideal distribution defined in Eq. \ref{eq:pcver}, $p_x$, converging to it as $\beta\rightarrow0^+$: \begin{lemma}

-(Proof in App. \ref{app:p_beta_pointwise_equivalence}). \end{lemma} However, the gradient of the Reverse KL is dominated by $-\tfrac{1}{\beta}\nabla_\theta\mathbb{E}_{y\sim\pi_\theta}[v(y,x)]$ (Eq. \ref{eq:grad-revkl1}), revealing why minimizing Reverse KL becomes an increasingly aggressive mode-seeking proxy for maximizing expected reward, at the cost of preserving diversity even if the diversity of responses is well-captured by the target $p_x$.
+(Proof in App. \ref{app:p_beta_pointwise_equivalence}). \end{lemma} However, the gradient of the Reverse KL is dominated by $-\tfrac{1}{\beta}\nabla_\theta\mathbb{E}_{y\sim\pi_\theta}[v(y,x)]$ (Eq. \ref{eq:grad-revkl1}), revealing why minimizing Reverse KL becomes an increasingly aggressive mode-seeking proxy for maximizing expected reward, at the cost of diversity even if the diversity of responses is well-captured by the target $p_x$.
 In the limit, with $\beta=0$, the Reverse KL becomes undefined, the KL-Control algorithm reduces to plain REINFORCE, and no safeguard remains to preserve diversity.